-Some of its staff have seen all of these moves, with three, Lynn Evans, Denise Bird and Anna Barham, each having been with the company for well over 30 years.
+Some of its staff have seen all of these moves, with four, Lynn Evans, Angie Martin, Denise Bird and Anna Barham, each having been with the company for well over 30 years.
 Lynn, in fact, was the company’s very first full-time employee, having started at Rapid in September 1983.
 “I’ve never thought about leaving”, says Lynn.
 “I’ve grown up with the company and there’s been so many people who’ve done the same – there has always been a family feel to Rapid.
 I’m very proud to be our longest serving employee!”

 Rapid has long been a supporter of educational initiatives, especially those that encourage skills in engineering and technology – vitally important areas for UK industry, now and in the future.
 It co-founded the Toyota Technology Challenge in 2004, and since 2012 has helped to co-ordinate the VEX Robotics and VEX IQ robotics competitions, which give students aged 8-18 the opportunity to design and build robots and compete with them at regional, national and international level.
 In 2018 Rapid launched a new STEM initiative called Airgineers, which combines CAD and CAM technologies with drone engineering.